rehierl/abstract-properties/02-basic-maths/3-3-pre-sub-sequent.md

      presequent     subsequent
 ```

-With each sequence comes a notion of "order".
-That is because when focussing
+With each sequence a notion of "order" is associated.
+That is because when
-on an element `e` at a specific index, one can determine all the other elements
+focussing on an element `e` at a specific index, one can determine all the
-(e.g. `x`) that appear before the element.
-Likewise, one can determine all the
+other elements that appear before (e.g. `x`) or after (e.g. `y`) the gvien
-elements (e.g. `y`) that appear after it.
+element.

 * `(x presequent-to e) := (idx(x) < idx(e))`
 * `(y subsequent-to e) := (idx(y) > idx(e))`